oatsoda/TerminalTabsEnvironment/README.md

 `PreScript.ps1` alongside your `config.json`

 Similar to the additional tabs config, you can optionally also create a `PreScript-Additions.ps1` to allow users to add their own executions.
 Again, you will want to add this to a `.gitignore` of your config repo.

+_Note: Do not use blocking commands in the PreScript.
+Run blocking commands in tabs using the above config, or else launch new terminal windows from the PreScript._

 ## Execution arguments (for within the script)